mikelbring/tinyissue/README.md

 	- correction file 1g: Perfect install system, logo BUGS during install 8 mars 2019
 	- all what planned in [Nice changes to come](https://github.com/pixeline/bugs/projects) is now running good.
-	- does not support PHP 5.x anymore
+	- CAUTION : we don't support PHP 5.x since BUGS 1.5, under 1.6 many functions are unusable for that reason

 - v.1.5.2b : 23 septembre 2018
 	- Wysyg text editor  ( you can install the one you like )